Moving Forward on Affordable Housing

 Homeownership is an important step in economic opportunity.
 In a 2018 study, Goodman and Mayer report “Our Overall Conclusion: homeownership is a valuable institution.
 On average, it allows families to build wealth and serves as a measure of financial security.”

-Black households have a homeownership rate that is only 45 percent of white households.
+Black households have a homeownership rate of only 45 percent of white households.

 The 2017 Housing Needs Assessment found that credit issues and lack of housing stock contributed to this problem.
 Second homeowners, as well as younger buyers moving to the County, have increased housing pressures.

 According to a 2020 national study by the Urban Institute, affordable homes are increasing in price at a higher rate than high-priced homes.
-This trend is increases inequality and points to the "need for policies to mitigate high housing cost burdens at the local level."
-Investors purchasing single-family homes are driving this trend that makes affordable homeownership and rental less affordable.
+This trend increases inequality and points to the "need for policies to mitigate high housing cost burdens at the local level."
+Investors purchasing single-family homes are driving this trend, making affordable homeownership and rental less affordable.
 In addition, there is a nationwide trend where out-of-town home buyers increase housing prices, according to a Redfin study.

 Solutions

 Below are some established methods of improving affordable housing.
-None of these are guaranteed to solve the problem and will depend on the specifics of implementation.
+None of these are guaranteed to solve the problem and will depend on the implementation specifics.
 We should explore them and assess how they would be implemented and if there is popular support.

 Create a Plan